brikis98/yevgeniy-brikman-homepage/_posts/2012-02-11-seven-languages-in-seven-weeks-prolog_11.md

 {% endhighlight %}

-I ran into two gotchas writing a fibonacci function: first, I had to remember that the recursive calls to `fib` are not really function calls and you can't just directly pass `N - 1` or `N - 2` as parameters.
+I ran into two gotchas writing a fibonacci function: first, I had to remember that the recursive calls to `fib` are not really function calls, and you can't just directly pass `N - 1` or `N - 2` as parameters.
 However, when defining `N1` and `N2`, I ran into a second gotcha: you need to use the `is` keyword instead of the equals (`=`) sign.